dotnet/designs/accepted/2022/enable-512-vectors.md

 }
 ```

-This prevents `Vector<T>` from consistent behavior both internal to .NET libraries and for external .NET developers.
+This prevents the JIT from generating code from `Vector<T>` with consistent performance behavior, both internal to .NET libraries and for external .NET developers.
 Partciularly with the addition of `Vector512`, workloads that previously would have been optimized would no longer clear the threshold.
-To aid `Vector<T>` is a single generic SIMD framework, we propose to add a `Vectorize` intrinsic that instructs the JIT to generate _multiple_ SIMD acceleration pathways.
+To aid `Vector<T>` to act as a single generic SIMD framework, we propose to add a `Vectorize.If` intrinsic that instructs the JIT to generate _multiple_ SIMD acceleration pathways.

 For example, in the following snippet: